broxus/octusbridge-contracts/docs/strategies.md

-# TON bridge strategies
+# Everscale bridge strategies

 Here you can find information about all strategies used by bridge vaults.

 ## Convex3crv
 ### Intro
 This strategy is a modified version of the yearn strategy that manages 3crv tokens for use in the convex protocol.
-Main difference is that the TON bridge version accepts not 3crv tokens, but the underlying stablecoins.
+Main difference is that the Everscale bridge version accepts not 3crv tokens, but the underlying stablecoins.

 ### Mechanic